-If you have been charged with a criminal offence or are due to appear at Downing Centre Local Court for a penalty notice or other traffic-related matter, it is important that you attend court on your specified court date.
+If you have been charged with a criminal offence or are due to appear at Downing Centre Local Court, it is important that you attend court on your specified court date.

 Failing to turn up to court at the scheduled time can potentially lead to the case being decided in your absence, or even a warrant being issued for your arrest.

 If you are going to be away, you may consider entering a guilty plea in writing by filling out a written notice of pleading that is on the reverse side of the small, yellow Court Attendance Notice issued to you by police, or obtainable from the Local Court website.

 However, taking this course of action can have adverse consequences.

 Dangers of sending a written notice of pleading

 Filing a written notice of pleading means that you won’t be present at the time of your court date to present the ‘mitigating circumstances’ of your case, which means the facts about the incident which make it less serious, personal information about you and the impact of a harsh penalty.

 Not attending can also make it harder for the magistrate to accept that you have taken responsibility for the offence, are genuinely remorseful and unlikely to reoffend.